elephantscale/es-training-new/kubernetes/slides-archived/Kubernetes-Cluster-v1.md

 Participant Notes :

 State is a temporal property of a process.
 Stateless application process does not keep track of past interactions.
-It’s a purely functional behavior.
+It's a purely functional behavior.

 Stateful, on the other hand, retains and responds based on the previous interactions record

 Where the state is kept, that is, in main memory or persisted on disk, is a different question.

-Storage is a persistent way to keep data around.A process executed purely on data in main memory, there’s no disk I/O. If disk I/O is carried out, it might be read-only or in a read-write manner.
+Storage is a persistent way to keep data around.A process executed purely on data in main memory, there's no disk I/O. If disk I/O is carried out, it might be read-only or in a read-write manner.

 ---